marktomm/PrestaShop-CPV-CSV/README.md

 03115130;Лен
 ...

-2. divide it with awk.
+2.divide it with awk.
 codes:
 $ awk -F ";" '{print $1"}' file
 desc:
 $ awk -F ";" '{print $2"}' file
 in to two separate files

-3. Substitute the file name in this code
+3.Substitute the file name in this code

-4. Compile:
+4.Compile:
 g++ --std=c++0x cpp_cpv_to_presta.cpp -o cpp_cpv_to_presta